 Perhaps the epitome of all Breguet watches, the Tradition collection stays true to the vision of its founder: traditional in aesthetics yet modern in design and functionality.

 Breguet Tradition GMT

 The Tradition GMT 7067BR/G1/9W6 watch is a force to be reckoned with in its 40mm 18K rose gold case and a rich brown leather strap.
-The busy dial features a second time-zone as well as day and night indicator.
+The busy dial features a second time-zone as well as a day and night indicator.
 The main sub-dial is in white with Roman numerals and blue Breguet hands.
-The caseback is sapphire crystal, which also features the power reserve indicator.
+The caseback is a sapphire crystal, which also features the power reserve indicator.
 And it is water-resistant up to 30 metres.